 The Campaign to Stop Window Falls grew out of concern by injury prevention specialists who were seeing a high number of children entering the trauma system in Oregon from falling out of second-story windows during warm weather.
 While relatively few children die from this, one child, Parker Reck, died in 2009.
 This campaign is dedicated to the memory of Parker.

 In the U.S., about 3,300 children under the age of 6 fall from windows every year with 70% falling from second or third story windows.
-In Oregon, about 50 children ages 0-5 fall from windows annually.
+In Oregon, about 50 children ages 0-5 fell from windows annually.
+Since the Campaign to Stop Window Falls was launched, the numbers have decreased.
 The majority of window falls occur between the months of May and September, typically during warmer weather when windows are open for cooling and ventilation.

-- Do not rely on insect screens to prevent a window fall.
-Screens are to keep bugs out, not kids in.
+- Screens are meant to keep bugs out, not children in.

-- Keep windows locked and closed when not in use.
+- Keep windows locked and closed when they are not being used.

 Keep Kids From Climbing Near Windows

 - For your crawlers and climbers, move chairs, cribs and other furniture away from windows to help prevent window falls.

 Reminder: Never move a child who appears to be seriously injured after a fall – call 911 and let trained medical personnel move the child with proper precautions.

 We thank our Key Sponsors of the Stop at 4 Campaign: